IP vs O-Level Tuition: Understanding the Key Differences

 • Teacher differentiation; peer dynamics vary by class

-• Progress tracked via standardized exams and grades
+• Progress tracked via standardised exams and grades

 Pace Differences Within Each Stream